 Karl Grundy joined as head of EHI Intelligence in August 2013.
 He has more than 16 years' experience of working in research, consulting, events and publishing, specialising in public sector IT.
 Karl was the commercial and business services director at Socitm and before that held senior positions at mySociety, Mintel, Incisive, INPUT and Kable.

-James is an account manager with four years’ experience working in online advertising sales and events.
+James is an account manager with eight years’ experience working in online advertising sales and events.
 He began his career at Haymarket on business to business titles such as Third Sector.
 James is educated in media and marketing with a BA (Hons) from Hull University.

 Rebecca is a specialist health reporter.
 She joined the eHealth Insider team in October 2011, after working at a daily newspaper in Christchurch, New Zealand since early 2007.
 A year later, Rebecca was promoted to news editor, and now looks after EHI's news on a day to day basis.
 She also has a keen interest in primary care issues and covers this area for eHealth Insider.

 Lyn joined eHealth Media as managing editor in 2008, after several years as a freelance journalist, editor and project manager working for both newspapers and magazines and think-tanks.
 She is an LSE graduate, holding an MSc (with distinction) in Public Policy and Planning.

 EHealth Insider is the leading source of news, comment and analysis about healthcare IT in the UK.
 It runs an industry-leading portal, publishes newsletters and special reports, brings the e-health community together at EHI Live in Birmingham, and celebrates its successes at the annual EHI Awards in association with CGI.